TheDan64/inkwell/.github/CONTRIBUTING.md

 * I have updated documentation and doc tests to any modified functions or types as applicable
 * I have added tests to cover my changes
 * All new and existing tests passed
-* I am basing my changes off master, instead of one of the llvm version branches
+* I am basing my changes off master, instead of one of the llvm version branches (they're deprecated and no longer necessary)

 ### Desired

-* I have ran clippy and updated portions of code pertaining to my changes
+* I have ran `cargo clippy` and updated portions of code pertaining to my changes
 * I will keep my code reasonably up to date via rebasing over merging whenever possible (This helps avoid unnecessary merge commits)

 ## Got Questions?